-- Ensuring all teaching is good or better to ensure the quality of teaching experienced by all children. - To allocate a Senior HLTA to Year 6 providing small group work focussed on overcoming gaps in learning. - Additional teaching and learning opportunities provided through after-school tuition, delivered by qualified teachers - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Additional learning support. - Support payment for activities, educational visits and residentials.
-Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour & mental-health support A qualified counsellor to be allocated to those children who require additional support (pupil premium/FSM/vulnerable children prioritised).
+- Ensuring all teaching is at least good or better to ensure the Quality First Teaching is secure. - To allocate HLTA's to all year groups providing small group work focussed on overcoming gaps in learning. - Additional teaching and learning opportunities provided through after-school tuition, delivered by qualified teachers/trained support staff. - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Additional learning support, including SALT, counselling, sports coach. - Support payment for activities, educational visits and residentials.
+Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour & mental-health support A qualified counsellor to be allocated to those children who require additional support (pupil premium/FSM/vulnerable children prioritised). - Access to resources and equipment (such as iPads or laptops) to enable home learning.